CryptoSignal/Crypto-Signal/README.md

 Crypto Signals is a command line tool that automates your crypto currency Technical Analysis (TA).
 It is maintained by a community of traders, engineers, data scientists, PMs, & countless generous individuals who wish to democratize the equal & open access to the greatest wealth re-distribution experiment in human and monetary policy history - Bitcoin

-Track over 500 coins across Bittrex, Bitfinex, GDAX, Gemini and more!
+## Track over 500 coins across Bittrex, Binance, Bittrex, Bitfinex, Coinbase, Gemini and more!

-Technical Analysis Automated:
+## Technical Analysis Automated:
 * Momentum
 * Relative Strength Index (RSI)
 * Ichimoku Cloud (Leading Span A, Leading Span B, Conversion Line, Base Line)